 Have your say on 2022 pay

-Your reps will use to the survey responses to produce our written claim which we will present to Amey on your behalf at the start of negotiations.
+Your reps will use your survey responses to produce our written claim which we will present to the company on your behalf at the start of negotiations.
 Based on your feedback, reps will be able to decide whether to submit specific demands for different grade groups or a common position across the company.

 The strength of our negotiating position is always determined by the democratic and industrial mandate of our members; if a large proportion of staff are members who confirm that they have a clear demand, your reps are more able to achieve success.
 In this way, every member who has a say in our pay claim survey and every colleague who joins our union will have a direct impact on our ability to ensure that your wages aren't eroded by inflation and that your terms and conditions are as good as you deserve.